prashant-shahi/signoz/README.md

 👉 You can see metrics like p99 latency, error rates for your services, external API calls and individual end points.

-👉 You can find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces.
+👉 You can find the root cause of the problem by going to the exact traces which are causing the problem and see detailed flamegraphs of individual request traces

 👉 Run aggregates on trace data to get business relevant metrics